OmniFM: Toward Modality-Robust and Task-Agnostic Federated Learning for Heterogeneous Medical Imaging¶

 TL;DR¶

-This paper proposes OmniFM, a modality-robust and task-agnostic federated learning framework that integrates three complementary components—Global Spectral Knowledge Retrieval, Embedding-wise Cross-Attention Fusion, and Prefix–Suffix Spectral Prompting—to support five medical imaging tasks (classification, segmentation, super-resolution, VQA, and multimodal fusion) within a unified FL pipeline, achieving substantial improvements over existing baselines under cross-modal heterogeneous settings.
+OmniFM is proposed as a modality-robust and task-agnostic federated learning framework.
+Through three complementary components—Global Spectral Knowledge Retrieval (GSKR), Embedding-level Cross-Attention (ECA) fusion, and Prefix-Suffix Spectral Prompting (PSP)—it supports five medical imaging tasks (classification, segmentation, super-resolution, VQA, and multi-modal fusion) under a unified FL pipeline, significantly outperforming existing baselines in cross-modality heterogeneous scenarios.

 Background & Motivation¶